Snaacky/thewiki/docs/tutorials/mpv.md

 ### Scaling

-Scaling is the process of taking content that does not match your screen resolution and scaling it to fit your display. *See the [Playback Guide](/guides/playback/#scaling) for more information.*
+Scaling is the process of taking content that does not match your screen resolution and resizing it to fit your display. *See the [Playback Guide](/guides/playback/#scaling) for more information.*

 !!!
 Scalers only work when the resolution of your video does not match your display.
 They do not activate if the content resolution already matches your display resolution.